selvaganesh12a/Delhi-weather-api/README.md

 ### Delhi Weather Data API

 This is a backend application developed to process and serve nearly two decades of weather forecast data for Delhi.
-The project transforms raw CSV data into a structured format, stores it in a MySQL database, and exposes a robust API for data retrieval and analysis.
+The project transforms raw Excel data into a structured format, stores it in a MySQL database, and exposes a robust API for data retrieval and analysis.
 It was developed as a technical assessment.

 -----